s-sandra-k/9siliconcs3/q1/classRelationships.md

 Class: UserLibrary

-Description: UserLibrary represents the user's library, it includes the games they have favorited.
+Description: UserLibrary represents the user's library, where they can manage, organize, and favorite multiple games.

 ## Association

-Relationship:
+Relationship: UserLibrary manages GameDirectory

-Explanation:
+Explanation: A Userlibrary object contains and manages GameDirectory Objects as the user discovers and adds games over time.

 ## Multiplicity

-Multiplicity:
+Multiplicity: 1:0

-Explanation:
+Explanation: One UserLibrary belongs to exactly one user, but it can contain zero or more GameDirectory objects as the user discovers and adds games over time.

 ## UML Class Relationship Diagram
 ![Class Relationship Diagram](images/classRelationshipDiagram.png)